Azure/azure-functions-sql-extension/docs/BindingsOverview.md

 A `Leases_*` table is created for every unique instance of a function and table.
 The full name will be in the format `Leases_<FunctionId>_<TableId>` where `<FunctionId>` is generated from the function ID and `<TableId>` is the object ID of the table being tracked.
 Such as `Leases_7d12c06c6ddff24c_1845581613`.

+NOTE: `FunctionId` is generated from a couple of inputs:
+    - The HostId, which is a hash of the assembly name containing the function
+    - The full class and method name of the function

+If either of these values are changed then a new FunctionId will be generated and result in the function starting over from the beginning, including creating a new Leases table.

 This table is used to ensure that all changes are processed and that no change is processed more than once.
 This table consists of two groups of columns:

 - A column for each column in the primary key of the target table - used to identify the row that it maps to in the target table